-Our team of more than 100 rail health and safety inspectors and professionals are respected across the network and have significant powers of enforcement.
-Their remit is to ensure that the railway is safe, and is kept safe, at a reasonably practicable cost.
+Our team of more than 100 safety inspectors and professionals are respected across the industry and they have significant powers of enforcement.
+They ensure that the railway is safe, and is kept safe, at a reasonably practicable cost.

 ORR and Network Rail

 The railway network needs to be run for the benefit of the whole country.
 We regulate Network Rail, holding it to account for delivering high levels of performance and service, as well as good value for money – for passengers, the freight industry and taxpayers.